Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 Positive Acceleration Momentum Stocks

-This week I have selected 8 breakout stocks from the following sectors: 4 healthcare, 1 industrial goods, and 3 technology.
+This week I have selected eight breakout stocks from the following sectors: four healthcare, one industrial goods, and three technology.
 I've included some background on stocks with interesting current news that may further explain the technical selection criteria signals.
 Charts for each stock are at the end of the article.

 The new selections of positive momentum stocks for this week include: